 08:22 So typically you’re probably looking 10 20 points for about three quarters of the people.
 They may jump up their credit score because of these tax liens and judgements being removed from their report.
 So moving a little further down the article, there’s a section here that is talking about that lenders may still considered tax liens and civil judgments.
 The lenders that it is referencing our mortgage lenders.
 So if you’re trying to buy a home and you’re looking for a mortgage lenders, a lot of times they’re still going to look into tax lien or civil judgements that may no longer appear on a credit report.
 And the way that they can do this is by going through a separate channels.
 So on here it’s saying that Lexis Nexis, uh, which provides a information on this, found that mortgage borrowers who have a judgment or tax lien are five and a half times more likely to go into pre foreclosure or a foreclosure.

 09:16 I’m going to read that one more time.
 Mortgage borrowers who have a judgment or tax lien are five and a half times more likely to go into pre foreclosure or foreclosure.
 Mortgage lenders therefore may still want to see this information when reviewing an application.
 So I thought this was extremely telling and a really interesting piece of data if you’re a landlord who runs background checks because if you had that information, I mean how much more likely is a tenant not to pay rent on time for the length of their residency?
 Uh, if they have a judgment or tax lien that don’t have that information because that doesn’t always get reported back anywheres but the fact that somebody who has a judgment and tax and is five and a half times more likely to go on a pre foreclosure foreclosure to me is extremely, extremely telling that that is very important data, not only to lenders for mortgages, but also landlords who are looking to rent out an apartment or a single family rental.
 So the thing that I want to get back to here and why we’re kind of a doubling back on this episode, if you are already part of our newsletter or you are part of our Facebook group, you may have seen this already but a couple of weeks ago, uh, we launched a new platform and part of the reason that we’re doing this, not only to make the design and user experience better on the back end of our website, you know, we call it the client area, but also so that we can start enhancing the offerings that we have at our site.
 So if you are familiar with our service, you know that we’ve been offering smart move for close to two years now.
 But one of the limitations of smart moves since July 1st, 2017 is that these judgments, uh, and these liens, or at least half of these liens in 95% of these civil judgements had been removed from the credit report.
 So including smart move reports.
 So what we’re doing now is because of this new platform is we can offer these searches separate from a smart move report.
 The way it works is if you order a smart move report through rentprep, the processes is the standards to process, you put your tenant applicant’s email in, you put your property address information and a little bit more information and I’ll email you attendant applicant when they get that email, they’ll have to do a few things on their end and you get to decide if you want to pay for the report or have the tenant pay for the report.
 As soon as that report is done, you’ll get an email saying your report is ready to view.
 However, 495 you can add on a judgements and lien searches and the way that works is once your tenant applicant a finishes, they’re part of the report.
 Our screeners will get cute in and say, Hey, this report is ready.
 You can start running these judgment and lien searches.
 So we will manually run those searches and be able to see if they have any judgments and liens information that may not have shown up on a credit report.
 So as I was mentioning earlier, almost 20 million people have a civil judgment or tax lien on their record, about 9% of the population.
 So for an extra four 95 which can be charged directly to your tenant, uh, we will run that report for you and include that in your report notes.
 So that’s the part of the reason I know it’s self serving, but this is something that really matters and it just kinda got swept under the rug.
 Uh, not a lot of landlords and real estate professionals even realize that this information was removed from credit reports back in 2017 but we’re doing our part to try and make the most comprehensive reports for you as possible.
 So that is one add on that is available on smart move reports.
-We’re also working to add phone call verifications in as well.
+We’re also working to add income verification in as well.
 If you’re not familiar, this is where our screeners were actually called the current landlord, previous landlord and current employer.
 And what we’re going to do is we’re going to verify information collected through your rental application.
 So this is, you know, did they live at those addresses to, they have a positive recommendation from those landlords.
 Uh, do they work full time, part time?
 What is their actual income?
 Can we verify their employment status?
 We’re going to ask a bunch of questions.
 We compile that data inside of your report as well.
 So I wanted to share all this with you.
 If you guys have never ran a background check with us before, maybe you’ve run your background checks through smart mood directly through transunion.

 13:12 It’s the same report through us except you get that additional search that they’re not going to offer because it requires a human element.
 It requires one of our screeners to do those searches manually and add that to your report.
 So I’m going to leave you with that, but I’m just wanting to share that information with you guys.
 And, uh, we look forward to sharing future updates on our platform in ways that we’re looking to improve our services to make it, you know, the best screening service for you that you can find anywhere in the beautiful worldwide web.
 And we believe that because we do have screeners support, we actually have people that can hand compile, answer questions.
 You can latch at us, email us, call us whatever you’d like.
 We’re here for you.
 So, and again, uh, one last call to action.
 If you guys haven’t joined the Rentprep for landlords Facebook group, go ahead and check that out.
 That’s great way to connect with other landlords and crowdsource your questions and get some immediate feedback on the situations and issues that you might be dealing with as a landlord or property manager.
 All right guys, until next week, take care and thanks for listening.